 “The Deep Dive team has lots of experience in serving targeted populations in partnership with grantees and we appreciate the opportunity to be able to do so again this fall,” says Andrea Sisneros-Wichman, the Deep Dive Program Director.
 “We’re excited that this bootcamp is entirely online, which will allow us to effectively serve these rural communities.”

-The UX/UI bootcamp runs Aug.
-23-Dec.
-3 and students will meet Mondays and Wednesdays from 5:30-8:30 p.m. and Saturdays 10 a.m.-2 p.m.
-Applications are now open and the application deadline is July 12.
-Interested students who have a high school diploma and are ages 18-29 are encouraged to learn more and apply here.
+The UX/UI Design bootcamp runs October 11-Feb.
+12, with breaks during holiday weeks.
+Students will meet Mondays and Wednesdays from 5:30-8:30 p.m. and Saturdays 10 a.m.-2 p.m.
+Applications are now open and the application deadline is September 5.
+Interested students who are ages 18-29 are encouraged to learn more and apply here.